-- Note: "The Euthanasia Policy includes provisions for routine euthanasia (culls), end-of-flock euthanasia, and emergency euthanasia (including mass disposal during disease outbreaks such as for highly pathogenic Avian Influenza).
-Euthanasia and disposal of carcasses must be consistent with applicable local, state, and federal regulations." - Attach the Euthanasia Policy and applicable records, which must as a minimum conform to the following provisions: - ^{Only} "Only properly trained farm personnel or the flock veterinarian are to perform euthanasia. - □ Training records which identify: the names of the stockpersons who have undergone training; the name of the trainer; the specific method(s) of euthanasia covered in the training; confirmation that the trainees' competence in performing the procedure was validated by the trainer, including proper techniques and proper use of any equipment; and the date(s) that the training occurred. - Procedures stating that: - If there is any doubt as to whether euthanasia is required: the veterinarian or properly trained personnel must be called at an early stage to advise whether treatment is possible; OR - If the veterinarian or properly trained personnel determine that an animal is in severe, uncontrollable pain or is unable to move on its own accord, then the animal must be promptly and humanely euthanized to prevent further suffering. - For euthanasia methods requiring equipment: records showing that equipment has been maintained per the manufacturer's recommendations and that it is required to be stored securely, protected, and kept clean. - □ The approved methods of euthanasia that are to be used for each age group of animals and under what circumstances, i.e. for routine culling or for emergency euthanasia for flocks.
-These methods must be performed promptly to prevent further suffering and must comply with the latest edition of the American Veterinary Medical Association's AVMA Guidelines for the Euthanasia of Animals. - The farm performs one of the following approved methods of on-farm euthanasia: - Cervical dislocation, to be used in an emergency or for euthanizing a very small number of birds.
+Note: "The Euthanasia Policy includes provisions for routine euthanasia (culls), end-of-flock euthanasia, and emergency euthanasia (including mass disposal during disease outbreaks such as for highly pathogenic Avian Influenza).
+Euthanasia and disposal of carcasses must be consistent with applicable local, state, and federal regulations."
+Attach the Euthanasia Policy and applicable records, which must as a minimum conform to the following provisions: • "Only properly trained farm personnel or the flock veterinarian are to perform euthanasia.
+Training records which identify: the names of the stockpersons who have undergone training; the name of the trainer; the specific method(s) of euthanasia covered in the training; confirmation that the trainees' competence in performing the procedure was validated by the trainer, including proper techniques and proper use of any equipment; and the date(s) that the training occurred.
+Procedures stating that: If there is any doubt as to whether euthanasia is required: the veterinarian or properly trained personnel must be called at an early stage to advise whether treatment is possible; OR If the veterinarian or properly trained personnel determine that an animal is in severe, uncontrollable pain or is 0 unable to move on its own accord, then the animal must be promptly and humanely euthanized to prevent further sufferina.
+Given that equipment and the equipment of the provided and the equipment of the provided and the provided an recommendations and that it is required to be stored securely, protected, and kept clean.
+The approved methods of euthanasia that are to be used for each age group of animals and under what circumstances, i.e. for routine culling or for emergency euthanasia for flocks.
+These methods must be performed promptly to prevent further suffering and must comply with the latest edition of the American Veterinary Medical Association's AVMA Guidelines for the Euthanasia of Animals.
+The farm performs one of the following approved methods of on-farm euthanasia: Cervical dislocation, to be used in an emergency or for euthanizing a very small number of birds.
 Cervical dislocation involves stretching the neck to dislocate the first vertebrae in the neck from the skull and cause extensive damage to the major blood vessels.
-Use of equipment that crushes the neck rather than dislocates the spine, such as pliers, is never acceptable practice. - Electrical stunning, immediately followed by neck cutting. - Captive bolt euthanasia. - Carbon dioxide, or other suitable gas/ gas mixture, delivered in an appropriate container at acceptable concentrations. - Any other method approved by the latest edition of the AVMA Guidelines for the Euthanasia of Animals. - Procedures stating that the persons performing euthanasia must verify that each animal has been properly euthanized.
-If necessary, the same or an alternate method is performed immediately to help ensure that the animal does not suffer. - For other than routine culls, logs stating the reason for euthanasia, the date, the competent personnel performing the euthanasia, the numbers of animals euthanized, and the procedure used. - Routine, on-farm disposal of flocks at the end of the production cycle must meet the requirements of this section.
-See "End-of-Flock Disposition" section. - Procedures for the proper disposal of carcasses, and records of the name of the outlet through which all such carcasses are disposed, unless carcasses are disposed of on-farm, in which case records are kept of the disposal method.
-Disposal must meet all state, local, and/or federal regulations.
+Use of equipment that crushes the neck rather than dislocates the spine, such as pliers, is never acceptable practice.
+Electrical stunning, immediately followed by neck cutting.
+0 Captive bolt euthanasia.
+0 Carbon dioxide, or other suitable gas/ gas mixture, delivered in an appropriate container at acceptable 0 concentrations.
+Any other method approved by the latest edition of the AVMA Guidelines for the Euthanasia of Animals.
+0 Procedures stating that the persons performing euthanasia must verify that each animal has been properly euthanized.
+If necessary, the same or an alternate method is performed immediately to help ensure that the animal does not suffer.
+For other than routine culls, logs stating the reason for euthanasia, the date, the competent personnel performing the euthanasia, the numbers of animals euthanized, and the procedure used.
+Routine, on-farm disposal of flocks at the end of the production cycle must meet the requirements of this section.
+See "Endof-Flock Disposition" section.
+Procedures for the proper disposal of carcasses, and records of the name of the outlet through which all such carcasses are meet all state. local. and/or federal regulations.